-In some cases, such as with the beautiful lighting and decorative elements on the grounds of Southern Oaks Plantation, that may very well be your preference, as this venue photographs exceptionally well at night!
-The French Quarter can go either way, with daylight generally resulting in better quality portraits, but with night giving a completely different aesthetic, perhaps utilizing the downlighting of buildings to give a dramatic, contrasty look, or shooting on Bourbon Street with the colorful signage and chaotic crowds behind you.
+In some cases, such as with the beautiful lighting and decorative elements on the grounds of Southern Oaks Plantation, portraits after dark may very well be your preference, as this venue photographs exceptionally well at night!
+The French Quarter can go either way, with daylight generally resulting in better quality portraits, but with night giving a completely different aesthetic, perhaps utilizing the downlighting of buildings to give a dramatic, moody look, or shooting on Bourbon Street with the colorful signage and chaotic crowds behind you.
 If we will be shooting in a park or other location that does not have much lighting in the background, it's far better to do these shots when there's still some ambient light to work with.

 So, what if it will definitely be dark by the time your reception is underway, but you really want the look of natural light portraits?
 The only real choice in that instance is to consider having a first look, so that we can capture these photographs before the ceremony.
 This has the added bonus of providing a more relaxed setting and more time for these shots, since you won't feel as pressured as you would if you were missing some of the reception.